solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 script][Monitor and scale an Azure Database for MySQL Flexible Server using Azure CLI] to monitor relevant metrics and scale the server.

-## Azure Database for MySQL Memory Recommendations
+## Azure Database for MySQL memory recommendations

 An Azure Database for MySQL performance best practice is to allocate enough RAM so that your working set resides almost completely in memory.
-Check if the memory percentage being used in reaching the limits using the metrics for the Azure Database for MySQL server.
+Check if the memory percentage used is reaching the limits.

-As previously discussed, set up alerts on such numbers to ensure that as the servers reaches limits you can take prompt actions to fix it.
-Based on the limits defined, check if scaling up the database SKU---either to higher compute size or to better pricing tier, which results in a dramatic increase in performance.
+Do not be surprised.
+Set up alerts on thresholds to ensure that notifications can be sent to administrators before servers reach limits.
+Based on the defined limits, check if scaling the database SKU to a higher compute size or to a better pricing tier increases performance enough to meet the workload requirements.

-Scale up until your performance numbers no longer drops dramatically after a scaling operation.
 For information on monitoring a DB instance's metrics, see [MySQL DB Metrics].

 ## Moving regions

 It is possible to move a geo-redundant Flexible Server instance to a [paired Azure region] through geo-restore.
-Geo-restore creates a new Flexible Server instance in the paired Azure region based on the current state of the database: point-in-time restore is not supported.
+Geo-restore creates a new Flexible Server instance in the paired Azure region based on the current state of the database.

+> ![Note icon][Note] **Note:** Point-in-time restore is not supported.

 Geo-restore can be used to recover from a service outage in the primary region.
 However, the Flexible Server instance created in the paired region can only be configured with locally redundant storage, as its paired region (the old primary region) is down.

-To minimize downtime, Flexible Server configuration settings, like VNet or firewall ACLs, can be kept intact.
+To minimize downtime, Flexible Server configuration settings can be kept intact.

 ## Server parameters

 ![This image shows MySQL server parameters in the Azure portal.]

-As part of the migration, the on-premises [server parameters][22] were likely modified to support a fast egress.
+As part of the migration, the on-premises [server parameters][18] were likely modified to support a fast egress.
 Also, modifications were made to the Azure Database for MySQL Flexible Server parameters to support a fast ingress.
 The Azure server parameters should be set back to their original on-premises workload-optimized values after the migration.

-However, be sure to review and make server parameters changes that are appropriate for the workload and the environment.
-Some values that were great for an on-premises environment, may not be optimal for a cloud-based environment.
-Additionally, when planning to migrate the current on-premises parameters to Azure, verify that they can be set.
+However, be sure to review and make server parameter changes that are appropriate for the workload and the environment.
+Some values that were great for an on-premises environment may not be optimal for a cloud-based environment.
+When migrating the current on-premises parameters to Azure, verify that they can be set.

-Some parameters are not allowed to be modified in Azure Database for MySQL Flexible Server so verify that the strategy you are about to implement can actually be done in Azure Database for MySQL.
+Some Azure Database for MySQL Flexible Server parameters cannot be modified.
+Verify the strategy before making environment assumptions.

 ## Upgrade Azure Database for MySQL versions